As well as the calendar, have a look at this month’s “What’s On?” sheet to find out what is currently happening at St Mark’s.

 The first Sunday of the month is (usually) an “All Age Service”.
 There is a creche for pre-school children.
 The creche room has an audio-visual feed from the service so there is no need to miss out while watching over the children.

 On other Sundays there is creche, separate groups for Key Stage 1 and 2 children, and for those young people in secondary education.

 The third and fifth Sundays of the month include Holy Communion.

 A few years ago we started a bit of a kick about.
 This turned into a weekly fixture!
 We play on a Sunday evening, for fun, in the Village Hall.
-7.30pm for an hour.
+8pm-9.30pm.